ealain/articles/blog-posts/guardian-bundle-size/guardian-bundle-size.md

 # See also

 There are plenty of tools out there to optimize the size of your bundles.
-[Serverless Analyze Bundle Plugin][serverless-analyze-bundle-plugin] integrates with the Serverless Framework.
+For instance the [Serverless Analyze Bundle Plugin][serverless-analyze-bundle-plugin] integrates with the Serverless Framework and helps you diagnose which of your NodeJS dependency is not properly tree-shaked.

 [guardian]: https://github.com/aleios-cloud/sls-dev-tools#guardian
 [quotas]: https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html